Which Companies Are Behind Costco's Kirkland-Brand Booze?

 It’s no secret that robots make the best pizza at Costco, and that the robot revolution will start when the pizza androids finally decide to revolt.
 But there's one secret the retailer doesn’t want you to know: which companies are making all of its deliciously affordable Kirkland booze?
 If you’ve ever shopped for inexpensive gin, vodka, tequila, or other spirits at Costco, you’ve probably wondered the same thing.

 You could search this free Alcohol and Tobacco Tax and Trade Bureau database to find out which importer/producer the booze is sourced from, but it’s complicated, just like that Meryl Streep and Alec Baldwin movie.
 Many brands have multiple distilleries, and can make private label booze.
-While we can't definitively say what the answers are, we wanted to give you two of a couple of educated opinions: the general internet consensus and the thoughts of Stuart Jensen opinion -- he’s a longtime bartender extraordinaire and co-owner of Denver’s Curio Bar.
+While we can't definitively say what the answers are, we wanted to give you two educated opinions: the general internet consensus and the thoughts of Stuart Jensen, a longtime bartender extraordinaire and co-owner of Denver’s Curio Bar.

 Read this handy guide on who makes seven of these best-selling spirits for Costco, and if they’re worth your hard-earned money.
-If you think Kirkland just pours Grey Goose into a vodka bottle, think again.
+If you think Kirkland just pours Grey Goose into a vodka bottle, well, you might not be too far off.

 Kirkland Signature Vodka